centaurus22/ruhrpottmetaller-editor/UPDATING.md

 ## Update to Version 3.0.0

 * The database structure has changed in the following way.
 You have to adjust your database to complete your update.
+Or you can use the update script in the `/bin` folder to transfer your data to a new database.

   |  old              |  new                   |
   |-------------------|------------------------|